Faculty & Staff

 - To discuss educational/instructional strategies with the mentor teacher

-In order to reach these goals, assistants are enrolled in The Windward Institute core courses: PAF, The Windward Expository Writing Program and Language, Learning and Literacy.
-These courses reflect the research base of the Windward program and provide the foundation of knowledge about language.
-Assistants are also required to read selected articles that describe the body of research that supports the Windward program.
-Before the school year begins, new assistants attend one day of new faculty orientation designed to familiarize them with the School and its mission and then join the rest of the faculty for an additional three days of orientation and training.
+In order to reach these goals, Teachers-in-Residence are enrolled in The Windward Institute core courses: Multisensory Reading Instruction, The Windward Expository Writing Program and The Language of Instruction.
+These courses reflect the research base of the Windward program and provide a solid foundation of knowledge about language.
+Teachers-in-Residence are also required to read selected articles from the body of research that supports the Windward program.
+Before the school year begins, new Teachers-in-Residence attend four days of new faculty orientation designed to familiarize them with the School and its mission and then join the rest of the faculty for additional orientation and training.

 Teachers-in-Residence are assigned a mentor teacher with whom they work throughout the year.
 Mentor teachers also have responsibilities related to the training program that include explaining curriculum and instructional strategies, modeling effective classroom management techniques, providing guidance related to interactions with students, parents and others within the school community, explaining lesson planning and providing explicit feedback on a Teacher-in-Residence’s professional growth.
 Mentor teachers serve as a model by embodying the core values and mission of the school.